Lorentzian Gromov-Hausdorff theory and finiteness results: Introduction and statement of the main results

-\begin{Theorem} Let $n \in \N $ and $X \in {\rm Obj} (C^-)$. \begin{enumerate}[(i)] \item $ \Phi^{g}: x \mapsto h \ci \sigma_x^g $ is a $C^2$ injective immersion of $X$ into $L^2(X)$, closed if $k_1 (X) , \Gamma (X) >0$. \item $F: (X,g) \mapsto (X, \la (d^{g}_0) = (\Phi^{g} )^* (\langle \cdot , \cdot \rangle_{L^2(X)} ), (d^g_{-1/2}, d^g_0, d^g_{1/2}) )$ is an injective functor $C_n^- \rightarrow K_n$ whose push-down to isometry classes is injective, too. \item $ \forall \ b \in \R^7: b_1 \geq 0 \Rightarrow \exists \ a \in \R^4 \forall (X,g) \in C_n^-(b) : (X, (\Phi^g)^* \langle \cdot , \cdot \rangle ) \in C_n^+ (a) $. \item $ \forall \ b \in \R^7 : b_6 \leq b_3 \land b_4 \leq b_5 \Rightarrow C_n^-(b) $ contains an open set in $C_n^-$. \end{enumerate} \end{Theorem}
+\begin{Theorem} Let $n \in \N $ and $X \in {\rm Obj} (C^-)$. \begin{enumerate}[(i)] \item $ \Phi^{g}: x \mapsto h \ci \sigma_x^g $ is a $C^2$ injective immersion of $X$ into $L^2(X)$, closed if $k_1 (X) , \Gamma (X) >0$. \item $F: (X,g) \mapsto (X, \la (d^{g}_0) = (\Phi^{g} )^* (\langle \cdot , \cdot \rangle_{L^2(X)} ), (d^g_{-1/2}, d^g_0, d^g_{1/2}) )$ is an injective functor $C_n^- \rightarrow K_n$ whose push-down to isometry classes is injective, too. \item $ \forall \ b \in \R^7: b_1 \geq 0 \Rightarrow \exists \ a \in \R^4 \forall (X,g) \in C_n^-(b) : (X, (\Phi^g)^* \langle \cdot , \cdot \rangle ) \in C_n^+ (a) $. \item $ \forall \ b \in \R^7 : b_6 \leq b_4 \land b_3 \leq b_5 \Rightarrow C_n^-(b) $ contains an open set in $C_n^-$. \end{enumerate} \end{Theorem}

 \V The last item shows that the range of applicability of the theorem is quite large.
 To prove the third item, we use certain links between second fundamental form, intrinsic and extrinsic diameter for submanifolds of Hilbert spaces that might be of independent interest (Theorems \ref{Hilbert-Ext-Int} and \ref{Hilbert-refined}).
-After establishing this connection to Riemannian geometry, we easily obtain:
+After establishing this link to Riemannian geometry, via a Riemannian result of Wong \cite{Wong} we obtain:

 \begin{Theorem} For every $n \in \N$ and for all $ b \in \R^7$ with $b_1 \geq 0$, there are only finitely many homeomorphism classes of compact Cauchy slabs in $C_n^-(b)$. \end{Theorem}